 Steve Gillette & Cindy Mangsen

-Rick Dougherty - Singer, Songwriter, Guitarist & with Folk Legends Trio
+Rick Dougherty - Singer, Songwriter, Guitarist & with the Folk Legacy Trio

 Ian & Sylvia (Tyson)